makersacademy/bowling-challenge-ruby/README.md

 ### Stage 1 - Prep
 1. Created CRC cards and flow chart (accesible in docs - previews attached later in Readme)
 2. Created Gemfile.
 Minimal gem usage - gems targeted for improving code/test quality.
 RSpec framework installed.
-### Stage 2 - Scoring
+### Stage 2 - Score class
 3. Created score spec.
 Expected that it can receive a numberic roll
 4. Created score.rb that accepts numeric roll.
 Currently just returns it (commit 1).
 5. Create distinct tests and score for second roll.
 Changed name of original roll method to reflect second roll (commit 2).
 6. Created test for score object to init with two roll totals (init to nil) and spare/strike (init to false) (commit 3).
 7. Created test for scoring 10 pins in one roll to set strike to true.
 Added if statement to set strike to true when first_roll ==10.
 8. Created test for scoring 10 pins in two rolls to set spare to true.
-Added if statement to set spare to true when first roll + second roll ==10 (commit 4).
+Added if statement to set spare to true when first roll + second roll == 10 (commit 4).
 9. REFACTOR.
 To satisfy SRP within the score class, I created distinct methods for spare/strike logic.
 Test 1 refactored to check instance var first_roll as opposed to pins being returned by method (commit 5).
+### Stage 3 - Frame class
+11. Created frame spec.
+Expect it to have a score and frame number as default.
+12. Created frame.rb.
+Inits taking a round as an init arg, and inits with a score.